-For the sibling who has traveling down to a science
+For the sibling who has a backpacking trip planned

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, bed sheets, coffee makers, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.